OSAS/community-website/source/blog/2016-06-30-red-hat-summit-community-track-day-two.html.md

 In conclusion, Stef says "open source is distributed, and there's a penalty for distributed, but it **scales**."
 Likewise, says Stef, the integration testing should be distributed as well.
 The packaging and delivery should be distributed.
 Everything should happen upstream, and if it's not upstream it's a recurring cost that you will pay for over time.

-## Management, legal, and Developers
+## Management, Legal, and Developers

 Red Hat's Richard Fontana and Deb Nicholson (from Open Invention Network), came in to talk about how to handle open source legal issues and communication within companies.